Fotisbs/Grapevine_Vinifications_Vidiano_2019-/README.md

 ***Step 0.
 First, it is necessary to download the RNA sequencing data***

 Download the RNA sequencing data from the NCBI Sequence Read Archive.
 To do so, you need to enter the "0.DownloadData" subfolder of "Metatranscriptomic" and execute the "fetch_data.sh" bash script for batch (01), this assumes that you are located at the working directory "Grapevine_Vinifications_Vidiano_2019-".
-The NCBI submitted RNA sequences are includes at those batch/files.The script is based on the SRR accession numbers for each batch file and can be found in the 0.DownloadData folder as a.txt file.
-Once the download is done, you need to combine all forward reads to a single file and all reverse reads to another file as well.
+The RNA sequencing data deposited in the NCBI Sequence Read Archive are retrieved using the provided SRR accession numbers contained in the batch text files and can be found in the 0.DownloadData folder.Once the download is done, you need to combine all forward reads to a single file and all reverse reads to another file as well.
 ```
 for i in {01}
 do